Degree Requirements

 Sample of Non-Math Elective (Choose One)

-Every student is given the option (that counts toward the degree) to take a non-math/stat elective course in a scientific area that extends or makes use of the tools and techniques of mathematics and statistics.
-Examples of such elective courses are as follows:
+Every student is given the option to take one non-math/stat elective course that counts toward the degree.
+This must be a graduate level course in an area that extends or makes use of the tools and techniques of mathematics and statistics.
+Non-math electives must be approved by the Director of Graduate Studies before enrollment.
+Examples of disciplinary areas are:

 - Epidemiology